 he died in August 1576 of a fever.
 He was buried here

 despite the fact that funeral services were prohibited during times of plague for fear

 of contagion.
 The plague restriction also probably being the reason that his

 desire to be buried in his hometown weren't observed.

-Titian’s Assumption over the main altar dominates the
+Titian’s Assumption over the main altar in its enormous limestone

 church, and is said to be the largest altarpiece in Venice.
 His working for the nearby (also Franciscan) church of

 della Lattuga (now demolished) may partially explain how such a prestigious commission went

 to a relatively untested artist.
 Some sources claim that it was his first